Orlando-Huang/AppImageCreator/README.md

 Creates the AppDir only if no arguments passed!

 Positional arguments:<br>
-    `data files: You can have none of these, or infinite.
-These are the files your binary depends on.`
+    `data files: These are the files your binary depends on.`

 Optional arguments:<br>
     `-h, -H, --help: Show this help message`<br>